 Accessibility: Accessibility, Access security

-Sufficient - it should be enough and adequate and sufficient in quantity, so that decisions can be made on the basis of it.
+Sufficient - It should be adequate in quantity, so that decisions can be made on its basis.

-Complete - it should meet all the needs in current context.
+Complete - It should meet all the needs in the current context.